practicusai/app/docs/advanced.md

 Drop_Column(Col[name of the column to delete])
 ```

-Will delete a column from the data set.  ai2table will add a Drop_Column command for both deleted **and** hidden columns in an Excel (.xlsx) file.
+Will delete a column from the data set.
+Practicus AI will add a Drop_Column command for both deleted **and** hidden columns in an Excel (.xlsx) file.
 The only difference is that deleted columns will run early on in the .dp file and hidden columns will be deleted later since formulas or filters can depend on them.
 It is common that a user creates a new Excel column, uses a formula and then hides the old column that the formula uses.

 Example: